LeHuman/P2P-File-Sharing/docs/Manual.md

 Now we need to actually request this file by running the following command from client 3

-We run the command `request 395A71419DADACF6653548C449A207536831AF86ECF265E2067E0377A14A447F`
+We run the command `request 56F3FD843F7AE959A8409E0AE7C067A0E862A6FAA7A22BAD147EE90EE5992BD7`

-After this runs, we can now see that the file is in the watchfolder for client 3.
+After this runs, we can now see that the file is in the remote folder for client 3.

 \includegraphics[width=\textwidth]{requestdup.png}

+We can also see that the origin for this file was received by client 3 with the message

+`[Exchanger Client] DEBUG  : Origin get: 0:127.0.0.1:48900:0`

 \newpage

 ### Search for a file

-Here we can now see, after searching for `dup` from client 3, that there are now three peers which have the same file.
+Here we can now see, after searching for the term `file` from client 2, that there are now two peers which have the same file.

-We run the command `search dup`
+We run the command `search file`

 \includegraphics[width=\textwidth]{searchdup.png}

 \newpage

-### Super-peer listing all files
+### Modify file

-Here we can see super-peer 0 listing all the available files
+Here we can see super-peer 0 propagated an invalidation after modifying it's file which caused peer 3 to re-request the file from peer 0.

-We run the command `list`

 \includegraphics[width=\textwidth]{superlist.png}

+note that the file open is not the original file, it is the file located in peer 3's remote folder

 \newpage

-### Super-peer requesting a file
+### Search for modified file

-Here we can see super-peer 1 request the file `2.txt` using it's appropriate hash
+Here we can now see, after searching for the term `file0` from client 1, that there are still two peers which have the same file.

-We run the command `request 8C8C5354325CFD52914A7B36D8A28695F5DEDCBBABEE7C13BE2E02B0CAEF5A6D`
+We run the command `search file0`

-\includegraphics[width=\textwidth]{superrequest.png}

-After this runs, we can also now see that the file is in the watchfolder for client 1.
+\includegraphics[width=\textwidth]{searchmod.png}

 \newpage

 ### Closing

-We now can close all clients with `q`.
+We now can close all clients with `q` and we are done.

 \includegraphics[width=\textwidth]{closingtime.png}

-\newpage

-Here, everything has now closed and we are done.

-\includegraphics[width=\textwidth]{finishedG.png}